microsoft/botbuilder-tools/packages/CogLint/README.md

 The indexing functionality is also available to be used in a program to map from id or type to component definitions.
 You can also identify errors and update the map.
 Check out [index.ts](src/index.ts) for more.

+# CogTracker class
+If you need to work with cog files you can make use of the `CogTracker` class which supports reading, updating, writing and indexing cog files with both schema and semantic validation.

 ## Prerequisite

 - [Node.js](https://nodejs.org/) version 8.5 or higher